dconstruct-tech/dash-sdk/docs/dash-nav/dash-nav.md

 <div id="section2_3"></div>

 ### 2.3 Quick Start Guide
-The following section provides a step-by-step guide to help you record and set your desired route for the robot to follow, as well as apply BLK scans.
+The following section provides a step-by-step guide to help you record and set your desired route for the robot to follow, as well as perform BLK scans.
 Additional features offered by d.ASH Nav are listed in the subsequent sections.

 | Instructions |
 | ------- |